solids4foam/solids4foam/tutorials/fluidSolidInteraction/beamInCrossFlow/README.md

 ## Tips for Fluid-Solid Analyses

-### Problem: when I view the fluid and solid in ParaView, there is a gap between the fluid and solid interface: the solid domain does not align with the fluid domain.
+### Problem: when I view the fluid and solid in ParaView, there is a gap between the fluid and solid interface: the solid domain does not align with the fluid domain

 ```tip
 **Solution 1**: some of the solidModels use a non-moving mesh formulation so, by default, some solids may not move at all when shown in ParaView.
 To show the solid domain deformation/motion in ParaView, select the solid case and use the “Warp By Vector” filter with the displacement (“D” or “pointD”) field.
 If there is still a gap between the fluid and solid, see Solution 2 below.